shirsenduhalder/specular_reconstruction_algo/README.md

-## Repo for MSR thesis on Specular Reconstruction of anisotropic objects.
+## Literature track for MSR thesis on Specular Reconstruction of anisotropic objects.